borymskyi/trail-app/README.md

 # REST API for a habit building application.
+>This application will help you introduce new healthy habits into your life.
+You create a "Trail" and every time you complete a task, update the date.
+A habit is like a trail, without using it, it overgrows.

 In this project I realize full mechanism of user login and registration.
 Also Implement Role Based Action Control.

 To implement it, I used `Spring Boot`, `Spring Data JPA`, `Flyway` and `Postgres` to store and migration data, `Spring Security` to implement security issues, `JWT` to communicate between server and client.

 # Running
 To run the application enter in the command line: `gradlew bootRun`